 Travel demand forecasts are used to project transportation system needs.
-They provide one of the important links between land use and transportation.
-The travel forecasts used to identify transportation improvement needs are conducted on a schedule that coincides with major Comprehensive Plan updates.
-The regionally adopted growth targets for the year 2031 have been used to develop the travel demand forecasts for this plan and the Transportation Needs Report.
+They provide ((one of the important links)) an important link between land use and transportation. ((The travel forecasts used to identify transportation improvement needs are conducted on a schedule that coincides with major Comprehensive Plan updates.))
+The Puget Sound Regional Council's Forecasting Model uses regionally adopted growth targets for the year 2031, and ((have been)) was used to develop the travel demand forecasts for this plan and the Transportation Needs Report.

-The travel forecasting process is based on the Puget Sound Regional Council's modeling and forecasting techniques.
+((The travel forecasting process is based on the Puget Sound Regional Council's modeling and forecasting techniques.
 The land use vision and growth targets have been incorporated into the county's transportation zone system.
-These projections provide the level of detail needed to analyze future transportation system performance and to identify system improvement needs, within the framework of growth management and regional and county policy guidance regarding appropriate urban and rural levels of service.
+These projections provide the level of detail needed to analyze)) Recent generations of the PSRC model have increased the level of detail in Unincorporated King County, allowing improved analysis of future transportation system performance and ((to identify)) system improvement needs, within the framework of growth management and regional and county policy guidance regarding appropriate urban and rural levels of service.